Ssimoes48/Happiness-ETL/README.md

 * Clone repository to your desktop

-* Open `PgAdmin` and import `schema.sql` from ERD folder
+* Open `PgAdmin` and import `schema.sql` from Schema folder

 * Run all of `schema`.

-* In terminal, make sure you are in your `PythonData` environment in your terminal.
-Your conda environment needs the following dependencies to run these notebooks: `sqlalchemy`, `pandas`, `psycopg2` .
+* In terminal, make sure your environment has the following dependencies to run these notebooks: `sqlalchemy`, `pandas`, `psycopg2` .
 You can check this by running the code `conda list` in your terminal.

-* Open CSV files notebooks in `Jupyter notebook` located in Data_Cleaning folder
+* Open each 1.ipynb' notebook in `Jupyter notebook`.
+The files are located in Data_Cleaning folder

 * User will have to create a file called ‘config.py’ and save it in the main folder of repository.
 User will need to create a value called `‘postgress_pwd = {password}”` whose value is equal to the users `postgress password` for `PgAdmin`

-* Run notebooks completely in `Jupyter Notebook`
+* Run each notebook completely in `Jupyter Notebook`

-* Once the tables are populated in `PgAdmin`, run the queries located in file called`query.sql` in ERD folder
+* Once the tables are populated in `PgAdmin`, run the queries located in file called`query.sql` in Schema folder

 ## Resources